akornfellner/AdventOfCode/README.md

 There is one subdirectory for each year.
 In each year folder there are Rust projects for each puzzle of the year.

 ### Aims
-This code was for training coding with Rust.
+This code is written to practice programming with Rust.
 There is no guarantee that the offered solution is the best one.
 I tried to use as few offered crates as possible and create all data structs on my own.